Don’t Let Homeschooling Destroy Your Marriage!

 Whether you have an official diagnosis or simply suspect that something is just not clicking the way it should, your journey with your struggling learner is unique.
 Beyond the search for effective curriculum, there is much more to learn in order to be the most effective parent-teacher for your child.
 Join us for a helpful and encouraging discussion on the challenges you face with a struggling learner

 Research That Will Change the Way You Teach

 What makes some teachers so much more effective than others?
 How much of it is personality and how much of it is skills anyone can learn?
 Kristen and her husband designed this workshop to share some of the most compelling research on effective teaching.
 This information is practical and compelling!
 Come expecting to change the way you teach.

-Soaring, Not Struggling: Teaching Struggling Readers and Spellers
+Soaring, Not Struggling: Teaching Reading and Spelling

 Reading and spelling are complex skills that involve the mind, muscle memory, learning styles, and the heart.
 This workshop will lay the foundations for teaching reading and spelling, aid teachers in selecting curriculum, and help teachers heal and guard their students’ hearts from discouragement.
 Practical information will be interwoven with stories from Denise Eide’s own experiences.
 She will also share authentic research that demonstrates the power of systematic, multi-sensory teaching for all students.